-Submission will be possible via Eventival and the online platform FilmFreeway.
-The submission deadline is January 15th 2020.
+Film submissions are possible from September 20th via Eventival and on the online platform FilmFreeway.
+The submission deadline is December 31st 2021.

-1. goEast – Festival of Central and Eastern European Film aims at increasing the international audience's awareness for film-cultural developments in Central and Eastern Europe, and it will facilitate international contacts between filmmakers, thus raising international dialogue, understanding and cultural integration. goEast is organized by DFF – Deutsches Filminstitut & Filmmuseum (Schaumainkai 41, 60596 Frankfurt).
+1. goEast – Festival of Central and Eastern European Film aims at increasing the international audience's awareness for film-cultural developments in Central and Eastern Europe, at facilitating international contacts between filmmakers and supporting independent filmmaking in Central and Eastern Europe, raising international dialogue, understanding and cultural integration. goEast is organized by DFF – Deutsches Filminstitut & Filmmuseum (Schaumainkai 41, 60596 Frankfurt).

-2. The 20th goEast Film Festival will take place in Wiesbaden, Germany, from 05.05. to 11.05.2020.
-The festival presents current film productions – feature films as well as documentaries – from countries in Central and Eastern Europe (*eligible countries see below) as well as co-productions with decisive contributions from those countries.
+2. The 22nd goEast Film Festival will take place in Wiesbaden, Germany, from April 19–25, 2022.
+The festival presents current film productions – feature films, documentaries as well as hybrid formats – from countries in Central and Eastern Europe (*eligible countries see list below) as well as co-productions with decisive contributions from those countries.
 The films will be shown in competition, out of competition and in special programmes.

 3. Films must meet the following criteria for entering the competition:

-* Feature films: 35mm, DCP, minimum length of 60 minutes.
-Exceptions require an authorization of the festival
+* Formats: 35mm, DCP, minimum length of 60 minutes.
+Exceptions require an authorization of the festival.

 * No cinematic release or TV-broadcasting in Germany before the time of the festival.